alison-t/alison-t.github.io/essays/something-new.md

 title: Start of Something New
 date: 2020-09-03
 labels:
- -Javascript
+  - Javascript
- -Athletic Software Engineering
+  - Athletic Software Engineering
 ---

 One of the scariest parts of a new Computer Science course is the challenge of learning a new language.

 It is one of the most exciting parts, too.

-##Javascript?
+## Javascript?
 Is that just Java's full name?

 Going into ICS 314, all I knew was that Javascript was a programming langauge that existed--and that maybe, "Java," was just short for, "Javascript."
 After going through freeCodeCamp's challenges of, "Basic JavaScript," and "ES6," I have learned that the latter is not quite the case.
 While I have come to find similarities between the two, making the initial introduction to Javascript a smoother transition, Java and Javascript have differences as well.